Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Introduction

 Some works have looked at penalizing constraint violations during training, which can help preserve AC feasibility, but cannot guarantee it \cite{chatzos2020highfidelity, DeepOPF_AC}.
 In addition, these techniques can result in very cumbersome-to-train loss functions.
 Other work using ML for AC OPF has recovered AC feasibility by using a post-processing procedure with the AC power flow equations, but requires a restricted training set generated from a modified AC OPF problem, sometimes requires PV/PQ switching, and was only tested on small networks \cite{Zamzam_learn_19}.
 The approach presented in this paper utilizes a similar concept to the latter technique, but offers advantages over all previous techniques to ensure feasibility:

-\begin{itemize} \item No restriction on the training set is required; previous AC OPF runs can be used to train the ML model. \item The model \emph{emulates} an iterative algorithm, meaning that each model run is a small step towards the optimum, instead of directly predicting the AC OPF solution. \item While only a subset of variables is sent to the power flow solver, the ML model utilizes information about the entire OPF solution, better informing the model as it iterates towards the optimum. \end{itemize}
+\begin{itemize} \item No restriction on the training set is required; previous AC OPF runs can be used to train the ML model. \item The model \emph{emulates} an iterative algorithm, meaning that each model run is a small step towards the optimum, instead of directly predicting the AC OPF solution. \item While only a subset of variables is sent to the power flow solver, the ML model utilizes information about the entire OPF solution, better informing the model as it iterates towards the optimum.
+Evolutions of variable iterations towards the optimum can also be observed while using the model, unlike completely black-box approaches. \item A deep network is not required for this framework; in this paper, a shallow neural network (only one hidden layer) is used, which facilitates very fast training (under 12 hours on a laptop) and simpler parameter tuning. \end{itemize}

 These prior works \cite{Zamzam_learn_19,chatzos2020highfidelity,DeepOPF_AC} additionally only perturb the given loads by 10\% or 20\% in both training and testing, which results in a much smaller set of optimal solutions, making it easier for the ML model to map these conditions onto optimal values.
 Here, we generate data than spans a larger region of the feasible space, including solutions which represent the state of the system near voltage collapse.
 These situations pose challenging situations for traditional AC OPF solvers, which will be discussed in more detail.